 As an insurance agent, you know by now how important it is to remain compliant.
-While following the Medicare Communications and Marketing Guidelines should be one of your top priorities, there is something else you’ll want to keep on your radar that you may have not yet considered: preventing insurance agent negligence.
+While following the Medicare Advantage & Part D Communication Requirements should be one of your top priorities, there is something else you’ll want to keep on your radar that you may have not yet considered: preventing insurance agent negligence.

 Listen to this article: